mimilouprime70/Obby-crevasse-Beta-1-/README.md

 # Obby-crevasse-Beta-1-

+This is just my first Obby game on Roblox.
+You move straight ahead and just have to complete the challenges along the way while staying in a crevasse.

+I've uploaded the game's source files directly to GitHub !

 To see how the game is made, open the attached files (make sure you have Roblox Studio installed on your computer) How to see :
 - Obby in crevasse [Beta 1].rbxl